-

 Besides, if the producer is also responsible for the personal data treatment/hosting, it can also be responsible in this respect.

 French authorities are responsible for the compliance to applicable regulations.
 CNIL is responsible for data protection matters and Agence Nationale de Sécurité du Médicament et des Produits de Santé (“ANSM”) for compliance with medical devices regulation.
 Breaches of ethical rules by a physician fall under the Board of physician’s authority.
+The ANS is responsible for ensuring the compliance of digital health apps and software with the interoperability, security and ethics standards it develops.

 Competitors can either report a breach to the relevant authorities or bring a claim for unfair competition against the non-compliant company.

 Legal consequences for non-compliance will vary depending on the type of breach and on the gravity/repetition of such breaches.
-Non-compliance to the above-mentioned legal provisions are subject to civil and criminal sanctions.
+Non-compliance to the above-mentioned legal provisions are subject to administrative, civil and criminal sanctions.

 Telemedicine